Jan125/pb.chordian/readme.md

 Please note that this is a standard configuration made for a German ISO keyboard.\
 ASCII keyboards will not be able to assign standard small keys for every chord in a consistent manner.

-You can reassign chord keys by right-clicking them, then pressing the key that you want them to be.
+You can reassign chord and function keys by right-clicking them, then pressing the key that you want them to be.\
+Pressing Escape during that process will revert the key to the standard configuration.\
+Clicking anywhere or committing a window size event will not change the button.

-Chord keys can also be manually clicked, and will stay clicked until being clicked again, or receiving their assigned button being lifted.
+Chord and function keys can also be manually clicked.\
+Chord keys will stay clicked until being clicked again, or receiving their assigned button being lifted.

-These last two points do NOT extend to the Space key.\
-The Space key is marked as a special Chordiate Mode key.

 The chords you can play are as follows: